Care and feeding of your jewelry

-- Silver cleaning cloths are inexpensive and a great option for chains, especially chains with pearls which are sensitive to cleaners – gently pull the chain through the cloth and you’ll notice a difference right away.
+- Silver cleaning cloths are inexpensive and a great option for chains, especially chains with pearls which are sensitive to cleaners (many chemical cleaners can strip the natural coating of the pearls) – gently pull the chain through the cloth and you’ll notice a difference right away.

 A quick Google search will turn up a number of DIY at-home tricks for removing tarnish including using toothpaste; toothpaste will remove tarnish, but note that a paste with abrasives can mar the surface of some silver.
-We compared some different methods of cleaning silver here, including a silver cleaning cloth, silver cleaning solution, and water and baking soda.
+In a pinch, toothpaste is a simple and effective option.

 Swim or bathe in your jewelry at your own risk, and use caution if choosing to sleep wearing it.
 Seashore Design Studio does not recommend wearing your jewelry to bathe or sleep, and chlorinated water can affect silver; some people find that showering in their silver jewelry keeps it cleaner!

-Especially if wearing your jewelry as mama metal where children will be handling it, be sure to inspect your jewelry on a regular basis.
+Especially if wearing your jewelry where children will be handling it, be sure to inspect it on a regular basis.